 We can contribute further by extending our work into new areas such as energy storage, energy-efficiency finance and electric-vehicle infrastructure via Triodos Bank’s European network of energy-finance experts.

-To support the development of sustainable transport we financed EV-charging infrastructure company Pod Point and Ember, the United Kingdom’s first all-electric intercity coach service, and Ecomove, which specialises in the promotion of electric scooters and bikes.
+To support the development of sustainable transport we financed the expansion of Ember, the United Kingdom’s first all-electric intercity coach service, and Ecomove, which specialises in the promotion of electric scooters and bikes.

 Triodos Bank was closely involved, as a lead negotiator, in developing a Dutch Climate Agreement.
 As part of the agreement, banks and other Dutch financials have committed themselves to substantially reduce CO2 emissions on their balance sheets.

 Triodos Bank is convinced it’s time the energy transition becomes a matter for citizens themselves.
 In The Netherlands we are financing more and more energy initiatives from citizens as a result, including energy cooperatives such as Grunneger Power (Zonnepark Vierverlaten) and Westeinde.

 Together with two other Dutch banks and Energie Samen and SVn we have launched ‘het Realisatiefonds’.
 With the loans from this new national fund, we can finance sustainable energy projects of local energy cooperatives on favorable terms.
 The fund expects to finance up to more than 1,000 sustainable energy projects from citizens' initiatives in the coming years.